UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 As another example, our date data may be split between multiple columns.

-We can combine the `Year`, `Month` and `Day` columns to a single datetime column by using a dictionary within the `parse_dates` argument.
+We can combine the `Year`, `Month`, and `Day` columns to a single datetime column by using a dictionary within the `parse_dates` argument.

-The dictionary key, indicates the new column name and the dictionary value is a list with the multiple date columns to combine.
+The dictionary key indicates the new column name, and the dictionary value is a list with the multiple date columns to combine.

 ---